 The CATC includes the College Scorecard which is one of the newest tools for helping students select the school that best fits their needs and budget.
 This planning tool assists users with choosing a school by providing a snapshot of an institution's affordability and value.
 This tool allows the user to search for a school by name or based on individual preference.
 The results focus on cost, graduation, student loan debt, and earning potential.

-The GI Bill Comparison Tool The DVA also has a new GI Bill® Comparison Tool which allows students to research and compare schools, including key indicators like average student loan debt and graduation rates.
+The VA also has a new GI Bill® Comparison Tool which allows students to research and compare schools, including key indicators like average student loan debt and graduation rates.
 This tool can be found on the VA's GI Bill website.

 Veterans and servicemembers are encouraged to take advantage of all the resources that have been created to help them prepare for and select the best college and career for their needs.